-Ms. Kroeger is a highly accomplished civil trial attorney who began her legal career in the courtroom as an Assistant Public Defender and later became an Assistant State Attorney in Miami-Dade County, Florida.
-She then moved into private practice where she continues to handle a variety of complex civil litigation matters both in the state of Florida and nationwide.
+Ms. Kroeger is a highly accomplished trial attorney who began her legal career in the courtroom as an Assistant Public Defender for the 18th Judicial Circuit of Florida and later became an Assistant State Attorney in Miami-Dade County, Florida.
+She then moved into private practice where she continues to handle a variety of complex civil litigation before state and federal courts in Florida and nationwide.

 Currently, Ms. Kroeger is litigating the following notable matters:

 - In re Flint Water Cases (E.D.
 Mich.): Cohen Milstein was court-appointed Interim Co-Lead Class Counsel to oversee a group of toxic tort class actions filed on behalf of Flint, Michigan residents and businesses harmed by exposure to toxic levels of lead and other contaminants in the city’s drinking water.
 On November 10, 2021, the United States District Court for the Eastern District of Michigan granted final approval of a landmark $626.25 million settlement against the State of Michigan.
 Litigation against two private engineering firms, Veolia North America (VNA) and Lockwood, Andrews & Newnam (LAN), both charged with professional negligence, and separate litigation against the U.S. Environmental Protection Agency, continues before the United States District Court for the Eastern District of Michigan.
 On August 11, 2021, Judge Levy granted class certification on liability claims in the ongoing litigation against LAN and VNA.